Ottobre in Poesia: History and events

-The Festival Ottobre in Poesia get under way with its first edition in 2007, year when was announced and made known the announcement of The International Literary Prize of the city of Sassari, which awards were held during the second edition of the festival.
+Ottobre in Poesia began in 2007.
+The Island of Verses prize was announced in 2007 and first given out during the second edition of the festival; it was renamed the International Literary Prize of the city of Sassari in 2010.

-The prize take this name only from 2010; before it existed with the denomination Island of Verses.

-During the days of the festival, come one after the other meetings with authors, readings, performances, concerts and art installations; all events that, in last editions of the festival, spread and widened, also involving nearby cities.
+The festival includes meetings with authors, readings, performances, concerts and art installations.
+In more recent editions of the festival, events have taken place in nearby cities in addition to Sassari.

-All the emotions and the artistic contributions of each edition of the prize, are collected in an anthology printed in limited edition.
+Contributions from each edition of the festival are compiled in a limited edition anthology.

-The festival was a great success of people since the early years and is currently among the most important literary and cultural events of the poetic landscape, also thanks to the importance of the guests who are invited to Sassari.

 The 2012 edition start from Carbonia: "Waiting Ottobre in Poesia" with an exhibition of works at international level directed by Shikanu', a recital and theatrical performance in schools; of a "After Festival" with a recital-shows at the Vecchio Mulino of Sassari, and meetings with schools of Alghero.

-In 2013 there will be the sixth edition of the International Literary Prize City of Sassari and the seventh edition of the Festival Ottobre in Poesia.

 Organizers and planners

 The credit for the success of this initiative is due to: